kingtaojasonng/Causal_Direction/README.md

 ## Introduction

-Our project is to determine a causal direction if its causal relation exists in a sentence, especially when no training data is provided.
-We want to find out whether the Bayesian framework boosts performance for Bidirectional Encoder Representations from Transformers (BERT).
-Hence, we propose a two-phase method: 1.
-Bayesian framework, which augments data by incorporating word occurrences from the Internet's domains.
-2. BERT, which utilises semantics of words based on the context to perform classification.
-In data augmentation, the proposed method boosts F1 score ever slightly compared with BERT alone, but the difference is not statistically significant.
-In unsupervised learning, the proposed method does achieve a decent performance in contrast to random guessing.
-We show empirically word occurrences resemble the characteristics of causal directions to the extent of certainty that the Bayesian framework can qualify.
+In this project, we show empirically word occurrences resemble the characteristics of causal directions.
+Our aim is to gain insights into the data generation process that underlies causal directions.
+To achieve this, we determine a causal direction if its causal relation exists in the sentence.
+We propose a two-phase method: Bayesian framework and BERT, applied in two scenarios.
+In data augmentation, the proposed method improves the F1 score compared with BERT, but the difference is not significant.
+In unsupervised learning, it achieves a decent performance in contrast with random guessing.
+The study can be extended to capture multiple causal relations.

 ## Folder Structure